ssjcode/FSD-CAP/README.md

 ``python=3.10.15`` & ``pytorch >=2.20`` & ``torch-geometric==2.6.1`` & ``ogb==1.3.6``

 ## Datasets
-The uploaded dataset may be damaged.
-Two repair strategies are presented:
+Two ways of obtaining data are provided

-(1) can be downloaded at https://github.com/kimiyoung/planetoid and https://github.com/shchur/gnn-benchmark respectively Cora & Citeseer & PubMed and  Photo & Computers
+(1)Through ``torch_geometric.datasets.Planetoid`` and ``torch_geometric.datasets.Amazon`` download Cora & Citeseer & PubMed and Photo & Computers respectively .
+When you run FSD-CAP, it also relies on these two functions to download the dataset

-(2) Delete the data in the original data file Through torch_geometric.
-Datasets.
-Planetoid and torch_geometric datasets.
-The Amazon download Cora respectively & Citeseer & PubMed and Photo & Computers
+(2) we can be downloaded at https://github.com/kimiyoung/planetoid and https://github.com/shchur/gnn-benchmark respectively Cora & Citeseer & PubMed and  Photo & Computers

 ## RUN FSD-CAP
   For the node classification task，you can be run through the following command: